briannebyer/UniversityChecklist/Checklist/Readme.md

 Added icon for checklist application.

 ### 17/4/23
 After reviewing Milestone 2 again, I noticed that the list and title should only be editable when user presses the edit button.
 Used @Environment to make a specific mode for editing.
 If mode is active, that is when the user can alter the courseCode and courseName.
 This should be applied to the tasks, as adding/deleting/re-arranging tasks should only be achieved in editMode.
+Successfully added to the onMove and onDelete, however, finding issues when user wants to add a new task.
+Changing TitleView may be difficult.
+This may need to be addressed later, as persistency of application is more important.

+Created func to get JSON file.
+Created func to load and save JSON file.
+Initialised use of funcs and data in DataModel struct.

 ##Third (Final) Milestone Video: